The Event Platform is now open to upload documents. Please find your login email sent from firstname.lastname@example.org to get started.

 Documents to Upload

-We welcome poster presenters to upload the following documents to the ‘Resource Gallery’ as well as within your poster presentation space:
+We welcome poster presenters to upload the following documents to their poster presentation space.
+Documents will also be included in the ‘Resource Gallery’:

 - Primary Document (PDF – this is your main document) – best to be in landscape orientation